DavidCramer/plugin-base/style-guide.md

 ```

 Rules:
-- The accent color (`#3B5FE0`) is used **functionally only** — primary actions, active/selected state, links, focus rings, toggle-on.
+- The accent color (`var(--wp-admin-theme-color--rgb)`) is used **functionally only** — primary actions, active/selected state, links, focus rings, toggle-on.
 Never decoratively (no accent backgrounds on static content, no accent text for emphasis alone).
 - Everything you design is light.
 Do not add new dark panels/surfaces of your own — the header bar is the one exception, and it stays a simple bar (title + primary actions), never bleeding into nav or content areas.
 - Depth comes from a 1px border and a subtle background-shade step (`--panel` vs `--canvas`), not shadows.
 Reserve shadow/elevation for modals only.